RedisLabs/redislabs-docs/content/rv/api/how-to/create-and-manage-cloud-accounts.md

 The created cloud account is defined by a JSON document that is sent as the body of the `POST cloud-accounts` request.

-In the example above, that JSON document is stored in the `create-cloud-account-basic.json` file:
+In the example below, that JSON document is stored in the `create-cloud-account-basic.json` file:

 ```shell
 {{% embed-code "rv/api/create-cloud-account-basic.json" %}}